 The following are signs of a scaphoid fracture:

-A scaphoid fracture is usually diagnosed with an x-ray of the wrist.
+A scaphoid fracture is usually diagnosed with an X-ray of the wrist.
 Most often, the doctor will order navicular (scaphoid) views of the wrist of they are thinking there might be a scaphoid fracture.
-Sometimes a scaphoid fracture will not show up on x-ray for a few weeks.
-The doctor may order an MRI (magnetic resonance imaging) or CT (computerized tomography) scan to look closer at the bone.
+Sometimes a scaphoid fracture will not show up on X-ray for a few weeks.
+The doctor may order an MRI (magnetic resonance imaging) or CT (computed tomography) scan to look closer at the bone.

 Once the bandages are taken off, your surgeon might suggest working with a hand therapist.

 Why choose Children's Hospital Colorado for your child's scaphoid fracture?

 Our Hand and Upper Extremity Program at Children's Colorado provides a comprehensive, multidisciplinary approach to the care of your child.
 This means you have access to leading specialists from multiple departments who work together to treat your child.

 Children's Hospital Colorado partners with NRC Health to gather star ratings and reviews from patients, residents and family survey data.

 This provider either practices in a department or specialty that we currently do not survey, or does not have at least 10 ratings in the last 12 months.
 Learn more about patient ratings and reviews.